What we know about Robert Aaron Long, the suspect in Atlanta spa shootings - KRDO

 Tuesday’s shootings took place at two spas in Atlanta and another in Acworth, about 10 miles west of Woodstock — which left eight people, at least four of them Asian women, dead.

-The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Yan, 49, of Kennesaw; and Daoyou Feng, 44.
+The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Tan, 49, of Kennesaw; and Daoyou Feng, 44.

 The injured survivor was Elcias R. Hernandez-Ortiz, 30, of Acworth, authorities said.

-Authorities located Long about 150 miles south of Atlanta, in Crisp County.
-State police took him into custody after using a special pursuit maneuver to spin his car out of control.
+Authorities located Long about 150 miles south of Atlanta in Crisp County.
+State troopers took him into custody after using a special pursuit maneuver to spin his car out of control.

 The suspect “did take responsibility for the shootings,” Capt.
 Jay Baker of the Cherokee County Sheriff’s Office said.

-Note: Correction: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.